Paula Andrea Pérez

 Paula Andrea Pérez García (born 10 January 1996) is a Colombian former professional tennis player.

 Pérez won four doubles titles on the ITF Women's Circuit.
 On 6 October 2014, she reached her best singles ranking of world No. 941.
 On 3 November 2014, she peaked at No. 583 in the WTA doubles rankings.

-Pérez made her WTA Tour debut at the 2013 Copa Colsanitas, partnering her sister María Paulina in doubles.
-The twins lost their first-round match against Alizé Cornet and Pauline Parmentier.
+Pérez made her WTA Tour debut at the 2013 Copa Colsanitas, partnering her twin sister María Paulina in doubles.
+The twins lost their first-round match against the French duo of Alizé Cornet and Pauline Parmentier.

 Playing for Colombia Fed Cup team, Pérez has a win–loss record of 1–0.